 This is where there is a lump or area of skin which is sore and doesn’t heal.
 The lump tends to grow and often becomes scaly or ulcerated, and bleeds easily.

-It is important that you visit your GP to get this lump looked at as soon as possible so that the cause of your lump can be investigated and successful treatment given.
+Remember that most lumps and bumps are harmless but it’s important to visit your GP to get this lump looked at as soon as possible so the cause can be investigated and treatment given if appropriate.